Sam Husseini: Writing

 Husseini has written frequently about U.S. media coverage of the Arab–Israeli conflict.
-In 1994, he suggested that General Electric's many felony convictions should make the corporation ineligible to hold broadcast licenses.
+In 1994, he argued that General Electric, as the parent company of NBC, should be ineligible to hold broadcast licenses, due to the corporation's many felony convictions, citing FCC guidelines.

 Writing in Salon in 2020, Husseini suggested that the COVID-19 outbreak in Wuhan was possibly a result of a biowarfare laboratory discovering the virus in the wild, and studying it in a lab from which it escaped.
 He argued that the pandemic exposed the threat of a biowarfare arms race, which may lead to more pandemics in the future.